What is SNMP?

 What is an SNMP manager?

-An SNMP manager takes care of the monitoring and relative computational tasks.
+An SNMP manager takes care of the monitoring and related computational tasks.
 The hardware resources that are needed for it to run are thus higher than for an agent.
 While SNMP can be used directly from the command line, nowadays monitoring tools with dashboards and automated queries are more commonly implemented as SNMP managers.
-While an SNMP agent is a small piece with rather fixed functionalities, an SNMP manager can be a complex software that supports SNMP queries, but it is not limited to them only.
+While an SNMP agent is a small piece with rather fixed functionalities, an SNMP manager can be complex software that supports SNMP queries, but it is not limited to them only.

 What is an SNMP device?